graycoreio/daffodil/libs/design/tree/README.md

 Generally, tree usage consists of taking existing tree data, converting it to the `DaffTreeData` format, setting the `tree` input on the `DaffTreeComponent`, and providing templates for the cases where the tree element has children or not.

 ## Features
 The `DaffTreeComponent` controls the rendering of the structure of the tree and provides template slots so that you can control the ultimate UI rendered for each node.

-Currently, we support two kind of templates `daffTreeItemWithChildrenTpl` and `daffTreeItemTpl`.
+Currently, we support two kind of templates: `daffTreeItemWithChildrenTpl` and `daffTreeItemTpl`.
 These templates allow you to control the content of each tree node.
-In the case of `daffTreeItemWithChildrenTpl` a `click` handler will be automatically applied (along with an icon indicating the expanded state) to the template to allow users to automatically open and close the node.
+In the case of `daffTreeItemWithChildrenTpl`, a `click` handler will be automatically applied (along with an icon indicating the expanded state) to the template to allow users to automatically open and close the node.

 ```html
 <ng-template #daffTreeItemWithChildrenTpl let-node>